-A person who has made a claim for compensation can request the Authority, self-insurer or authorised agent to supply any information they hold which is relevant to that claim (s.107A).
-There are similar provisions to these in the Freedom of Information Act 1982 (Vic) (see: Chapter 21*6 Freedom of Information), including which documents are exempt from being provided.
+A person who has made a claim for compensation can request the Authority, self-insurer or authorised agent to supply any information they hold that is relevant to that claim (s 107A).
+There are similar provisions to these in the Freedom of Information Act 1982 (Vic) (see Chapter 21.6: Freedom of Information), including which documents are exempt from being provided.

-From 5 April 2010 the Magistrates' Court has the same jurisdiction as the County Court to consider any workers compensation matter, except for applications for a serious injury certificate for common law damages (s.43 and s.134AB(16)(b)).
-A Magistrates' Court can also hear disputed matters arising out of a request for information about a claim for compensation.
+From 5 April 2010 the Magistrates’ Court has the same jurisdiction as the County Court to consider any workers compensation matter, except for applications for a serious injury certificate for common law damages (ss 43, 134AB(16)(b)).
+A Magistrates’ Court can also hear disputed matters arising out of a request for information about a claim for compensation.

 This chapter attempts to summarise some basic provisions relevant to workers compensation claims and does not cover all legislation relevant to this topic.

 The 1985 Act states that workers are entitled to benefits. (“Worker” is broadly defined in section 5 of the Act.)
 In deciding whether a claimant is a worker, the court will consider all relevant factors in the alleged employment, such as the nature of the remuneration and the degree of control exercised by the alleged employer.
 A written agreement between the parties setting out the nature of their relationship is not conclusive as to whether a claimant is a worker or not.

 People employed by their family business or company may also be covered by the Act.
 In addition, the Act covers specific occupations such as taxi drivers, timber contractors and certain other types of contractors.